 Of the benzodiazepines on the market, Klonopin is the second most abused only after Xanax.
 Many use this medication to treat the disorders listed above, but there is a huge market that Klonopin use is a part of.

-Klonopin addiction has exploded over the past several years, becoming popularized through music, but according to one article, it has the potential to be one of the most dangerous pills on the market.
+Klonopin addiction has exploded over the past several years, becoming popularized through music, and has the potential to be one of the most dangerous pills on the market.
 Behind opioids, benzodiazepine medications, which includes Klonopin, are the second-most widely abused class of drugs in the U.S.

 From its intense withdrawals, and how easy it is to overdose and die, Klonopin has earned a bad reputation for good reason.